DHTMLX/gantt/README.md

 ## License

-dhtmlxGantt v.6.2.2 Standard
+dhtmlxGantt v.6.2.3 Standard

 This version of dhtmlxGantt is distributed under GPL 2.0 license and can be legally used in GPL projects.

 To use dhtmlxGantt in non-GPL projects (and get Pro version of the product), please obtain Commercial/Enterprise or Ultimate license on our site https://dhtmlx.com/docs/products/dhtmlxGantt/#licensing or contact us at sales@dhtmlx.com

-(c) Dinamenta, UAB.
+(c) XB Software Ltd.

 ## Useful links